Portfolio manager’s Letter April 2006

 “We’ve concluded that we should now write mega-cat policies only at prices far higher than prevailed last year — and then only with an aggregate exposure that would not cause us distress if shifts in some important variable produce far more costly storms in the near future.
 To a lesser degree, we felt this way after 2004 — and cut back our writings when prices didn’t move.
 Now our caution has intensified.
 If prices seem appropriate, however, we continue to have both the ability and the appetite to be the largest writer of mega-cat coverage in the world.”

 Warren Buffett says he wants “much higher prices” than last year.
-Perhaps the 4th quarter underwriting gain is early testimony to Berkshire Hathaway’s progress in this direction.
+Perhaps the 4th quarter underwriting gain is early testimony to Berkshire Hathaway first quarter 2006 progress in this direction.
 A recent story in the Orlando Sentinel noted that four more insurance companies filed for rate increases over the weekend.
 The increases requested ranged from 22% to 81%.
-As justification for the request one company spokesman said:
+As justification for the request, one company spokesman said: